LostInBrittany/angular-beers/step-11/README.md

 ## Summary ##

-Now that we've seen how to build a custom service as a RESTful client, we're ready for [step 12](../step-12) (the last step!) to learn how to improve this application with animations.
+Now that we've seen how to build a custom service as a RESTful client, we're ready for [step 12](../step-12) to learn how to improve this application with animations.